"Local news worth reading" — The New York Times

 It wasn’t even close.

 Bracy Davis will face Republican Willie J. Montague in the general election on Sept.
 2 while Young will face Tuan Le.
-Montague and Le were the only Republicans who qualified, so they became the de facto nominees.
+Montague, founder of the House of Timothy, a nonprofit for troubled boys and youth, and Le, an aerospace engineer, were the only Republicans who qualified, so they became the de facto nominees.

-The special election is being held to fill the remainder of the term left by the unexpected death of Sen. Geraldine Thompson in February following complications from knee surgery.
-The winner of the general election will serve the remainder of Thompson's term, until 2028.
-When Bracy Davis decided to run for Thompson’s seat, that created another opening that needed to be filled in the House.
+The special election is being held to fill the seat of Sen. Geraldine F. Thompson who died in February following complications from knee surgery.
+The winner of the general election in Senate District 15 will serve the remainder of Thompson's term, until 2028.
+When Bracy Davis decided to run for Thompson’s seat, that created another seat that needed to be filled in the House.
+The winner of the District 40 general election will serve the remainder of her term, through 2026.

 As expected for an off-year special election, turnout was very low.
 Only 10 percent of the 126,588 registered voters participated and there were 12,987 ballots cast.
 Of those, the majority of ballots — 5401 — were cast on Election Day.
 That was followed by mail-in ballots —3766 — and then early voting — 3607.